Florian-W/digital-learning-imbit/resources/documentation/ServerSetUpGuide.md

 Yes
 ```
 Check the warnings during update/ upgrade/ autoremove -
-Click [here](https://askubuntu.com/questions/457237/mdadm-warning-system-unbootable-from-update-initramfs-mkconfs-suggested-fix) to see a solution for the following warning
+Click [here](https://askubuntu.com/questions/457237/mdadm-warning-system-unbootable-from-update-initramfs-mkconfs-suggested-fix) to see a solution for the following warnings
 ```
 cryptsetup: WARNING: failed to detect canonical device of /dev/md1
 cryptsetup: WARNING: could not determine root device from /etc/fstab